 \subsection{Synthetic Apps and Generated Privacy Policy Collection}

-To identify whether the privacy policy could be generated by APPGs, we first need to build the ground truth with self-generated privacy policies for each APPG.
+To identify whether privacy policies could be generated by APPGs, we first need to build the ground truth with self-generated privacy policies for each APPG.
 As shown in Table~\ref{tab_overview}, seven APPGs require users to register an account to use the service, and six of them also require users to pay subscription fees to unlock all features.
 We registered as required and paid subscription fees.
 Synthetic apps are commonly used in similar empirical studies such as \cite{oltrogge2018rise, EASE_2020}.
-We designed and tailored 3 synthetic apps specifically based on APPGs’ characteristics, functions, and features as summarised in Table~\ref{tab_characterization} and Table~\ref{tab_diversification}.
-This guarantees that the boilerplates and pre-defined clauses of every APPG can be fully explored and reflected in the generated privacy policies.
+We designed and tailored 3 synthetic apps specifically based on APPGs’ features and characteristics as summarised in Table~\ref{tab_characterization} and Table~\ref{tab_diversification}.
+This was so that the boilerplates and pre-defined clauses of every APPG can be fully explored and reflected in the generated privacy policies.
 The functions and features of these synthetic apps are as follows:

 \textbf{Synthetic App 1}.
-A toy-like app only collects the general personal information listed in Table~\ref{tab_diversification}, without any data disclosed or transferred internationally.
+A toy-like app that collects only general personal information and does not need to comply with GDPR, CCPA, or LGPD.

 \textbf{Synthetic App 2}.
-A social app enables people to interact and communicate with others.
-Users need to create an account by providing their general personal information, and the app requires all device permissions listed in Table~\ref{tab_diversification} except \textit{SENSORS}.
-The app also accesses the third-party services listed in Table~\ref{tab_diversification}.
-However, the developer of this app is based in the European Union, with only European customers.
+A social app that enables people to interact and communicate with others.
+Users need to create an account by providing their general personal information, and the app requires all device permissions.
+The app also accesses third-party services and only needs to comply with GDPR.

 \textbf{Synthetic App 3}.
-A medical app diagnoses COVID-19 by uploading a recorded clip of coughing.
-Users need to provide both general personal information and sensitive personal information.
-Government identifiers could be used when reporting potential positive results to authorities, along with other sensitive personal data and the diagnosis result.
-The app needs microphone permission and storage permission but does not involve any commercial third-party services.
-The developers of this app are based in California and the European Union, with users in both places.
+A hypothetical omnipotent app that requires users to provide all general and sensitive personal information to function.
+The app also needs all device permission and access to third-party services.
+This app needs to meet the requirements of GDPR, CCPA, and LGPD.